sait-lab/learn-git/git-branching.md

 ![main-head-v1.0](./git-branching.assets/main-head-v1.0.png)

 > A branch in Git is simply a lightweight movable pointer to one of these commits.
 The default branch name in Git is `master`.
-As you start making commits, you’re given a `master` branch that points to the last commit you made.
+As you start making commits, you're given a `master` branch that points to the last commit you made.
 Every time you commit, the `master` branch pointer moves forward automatically.

 > [!NOTE]
 >